khaume/analytics_interview_test/README.md

 you may want to include.
 If you do include extra data, please add this to the submission.
 Likewise, please add a `requirements.txt` file for any packages that are needed to run your code.

-We will evaluate:
-- Code quality and any unit tests of your code you may wish to add.
-- Your ability to convey a meaningful and clear message from the data

-You will be asked to talk about and go through your solution which you can do just by going through your source code or in the form of a Jupyter notebook if that helps you present (we will look at source code either way).
+You will be asked to talk about and go through your solution which you can do just by going through your source code or in the form of a Jupyter notebook, PowerPoint presentation or similar, if that helps you present (we will look at source code either way).

+We will evaluate both your ability to convey a meaningful and clear message from the data and the code quality.

 Note, the excercise should take no more than 2-3 hours.